hjoneal/spotify-moodgrid-playlister/README.md

 ## Spotify MoodGrid
 #### 11th April 2023

+### Executive summary
+Spotify Moodgrid Playlister is a tool to combine your multiple playlists, give them a happy score and an energy score, and then output a new personal playlist centred around your chosen Happy/Energy mood.

+- 160,000 song dataset was downloaded using Spotify's API
+- Playlists searched for based on queries that labelled songs as belonging to one of four moods:  Energetic/Chilled/Happy/Sad
+- 2x logistic classification models:  Energetic/Chilled  |  Happy/Sad
+- Model features used to give every song a 'Happy score' and 'Energy score' (i.e. a MoodGrid x/y coordinate)
+- Models applied to new data loaded in from Spotify to give every song a coordinate on the MoodGrid
+- Nearest neighbours chosen to output a new playlist direct to Spotify

-### OVERVIEW
+### Introduction
-Spotify Moodgrid Playlist Subsetter is a tool to combine your multiple playlists, give them a happy score and an energy score, and then output a new personal playlist centred around your chosen Happy/Energy mood.
+Spotify Moodgrid Playlister is a tool to combine your multiple playlists, give them a happy score and an energy score, and then output a new personal playlist centred around your chosen Happy/Energy mood.

 Spotify playlists have become a staple in the lives of music lovers worldwide.
 They provide a personalised and curated listening experience that can reflect our unique tastes, preferences, and moods.
 A third of Spotify listening time happens on Spotify curated playlists, with another third happening on user-generated playlists.